The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 A few other resources to help you out are these hundreds of barefoot shoe reviews, and this guide to the Best Barefoot Shoes & Brands For Your Foot Type.

-Transitioning to barefoot shoes is a process and will look different for every individual.
 Zero drop shoes with a natural toe box make it possible to move naturally, but many people have weak intrinsic foot muscles and learned unnatural gait patterns (heavy heel striking for example) that carry over even in barefoot shoes.
 So you’ll have the best results if you consider other ways to improve your overall gait and foot health in addition to wearing better shoes.

 - Add foot exercises such as these to your daily routine.